anjshenoy/telemetry-tracer/README.md

 This fetches the current trace, and adds a post_process block to the currently executing span within that trace.
-When the tracer ends, all post-process blocks for all spans are executed.
+When the tracer ends, all post-process blocks for all spans are executed and saved as annotations.
 So the above code will store {"mykey" => 4} against the current_span for that trace as an annotation.

 A span can have zero or more postprocess blocks.

 A trace can be inspected at any time during the application's lifecycle by calling its to_hash method.
-Calling to_hash on the Tracer will not execute the post-process blocks.
-Those are only processed when the tracer stops.
+Calling to_hash on the Tracer will **not** execute the post-process blocks.
+Post process blocks are only processed when the tracer stops (which is when the RPC ends).
 This is because we don't want to waste precious CPU cycles during the request-response round-trip processing code that can wait until after the view at least is rendered.

 #### What does a trace look like: